sveltejs/kit/.changeset/large-starfishes-relate.md

 '@sveltejs/kit': minor
 ---

-Avoid cleaning build_dir and output_dir when using --watch
+[fix] don't clean build and output directories when using `--watch`